locustprojects/locust-late/README.md

-# locust-late
+# Locust Late @ The DiLL (Digital Innovation Lounge + Lab)
-Launched in 2023, Locust Late @ the DiLL is a monthly peer-to-peer skill-sharing series that facilitates the exchange of ideas among artists and technologists at Locust Projects.
+At the core of the Digital Innovation Lounge + Lab’s programming is Locust Late @ the DiLL, a monthly peer-to-peer skill-sharing series that facilitates the exchange of ideas among artists and technologists.
+Launched in 2023, this ongoing series cultivates a collaborative environment where participants can present works in progress, share knowledge, and engage in hands-on learning within the rapidly evolving landscape of digital art.
+Locust Late ensures that the DiLL remains an active site for both emerging and established artists to experiment and grow their technical mastery.